 Grasslands National Park - Exploring the East Block

-A popular offering on Wednesday and Friday evenings, Fireside Chats bring park visitors together to enjoy good company, campfire snacks and stories and songs inspired by the surroundings.
+A popular evening offering, Fireside Chats bring park visitors together to enjoy good company, campfire snacks and stories and songs inspired by the surroundings.